Pelagicore/qface/README.md

 generator = Generator(searchpath='.')

 # iterate over the domain model
-for module in system:
+for module in system.modules:
-    for interface in module:
+    for interface in module.interfaces:
         # prepare a context object
         ctx = { 'interface': interface }
         # use header.h template with ctx to write to a file